 .3 cups plain yogurt

 .4 tbsp. untoasted peanuts or almonds or pine nuts. (for this version I choose almonds).

 .1/2 cup unsweetened shredded coconuts

-.6 cups sugar subs or regular sugar
+.6 cups sugar substitute or regular sugar

 .1 cup water